ajschumacher/ajschumacher.github.io/20200912-what_should_be_in_your_regression/index.md

 ```

 The estimate of 1.077 is close to the true value of 1.
 The very low
-p-value (and three stars) indicates confidence that there is a
+p-value (with three stars) indicates confidence that there is a
 non-random relationship between _x_ and _y_.